S3-working-group/s3-practical-guide/content/src/meeting-practices/governance-backlog.md

 {{define:governance-backlog}}

--   upcoming reports
+A governance backlog contains:

 -   decisions to make
 -   proposals to create and consider
--   agreements for review
 -   selecting people for roles

+Typically upcoming reports and agreements for review are not kept in the backlog but added directly to the agenda.